-Treatment following a closed reduction is often referred to as conservative treatment (non-surgical), and usually involves a period of rest in a sling or other immobilizing device.
-The position the shoulder joint is immobilized in is also controversial.
-Some surgeons will advocate immobilizing in 30 degrees of external rotation although traditionally the shoulder has been immobilized in medial rotation across the shoulder.
+Treatment following a closed reduction is often referred to as conservative treatment (non-surgical), and usually involves a period of rest in a sling or similar.
+Some surgeons will advocate immobilizing in 30 degrees of external rotation although traditionally the shoulder has been immobilized in medial rotation.
 The evidence does not appear to be clear either way.

 Immobilization is followed by a shoulder rehabilitation program prescribed by a physiotherapist.
 The purpose of immobilizing the arm for a period of time is to allow the structures which may have been injured to have adequate time to heal.

-The shoulder should be immobilized in a sling for at least a week depending on the severity of any associated damage.
-Perform wrist and hand exercises such as moving each finger through its range of motion and clenching the fist to prevent stiffness and keep the blood flowing to the area.
+Following reduction the shoulder should be immobilized in a sling for at least a week depending on the severity of the injury.
+Performing wrist and hand exercises such as moving each finger through its range of motion and clenching the fist will prevent stiffness and keep the blood flowing to the area.

-Continue icing the injury regularly to reduce pain and swelling.
+Continue applying cold therapy regularly to reduce pain and swelling.
 A doctor may prescribe anti-inflammatory medication to reduce pain and inflammation.
-Taping the shoulder joint may also help give extra support as might wearing a heavy duty shoulder support.
+Taping the shoulder joint may also help give extra support as might a heavy duty shoulder support.

-When pain allows start mobility exercises for the shoulder.
 Avoid the combined movements of abduction (taking the arm out to the side) and external rotation (turning the shoulder outwards) as this is often the position the injury occurred and is likely to happen again.
-Only exercise if the shoulder is pain free.
-Continue to wear a sling when not performing exercises if you feel it necessary Ice after exercise if swelling occurs.
+Only exercise if the shoulder is pain free and continue to wear a sling when not performing exercises if you feel it necessary.
+Apply ice after exercise if swelling occurs.

-Duration weeks 4 to 6.
-Aim to achieve full range of motion and begin strengthening exercises.
+The aim here is to begin to restore strength the the muscles and achieve full range of motion in the shoulder joint.
 Begin isometric or static strengthening exercises providing there is no pain.
 Begin to move the shoulder into abduction and external rotation if comfortable to do so, but do not perform strengthening exercises in this position.

 Continue with mobility exercises and try to achieve a full pain free range of movement.
 One of the most important exercises is medial rotation in the internal range of movement.
 It is vital that strength is built up in this range to avoid future shoulder dislocations.
 Avoid wearing a sling now if possible.